 Hay Fever sufferers are usually allergic only to certain types of pollen.
 Over-sensitivity to pollen can make life miserable.
 Furthermore, some people may suffer from a mood disorder and have hay fever.
 Research shows that people with depression or bipolar disorder who are allergic to tree or grass pollen experience periods of even worse depression when exposed to that allergen.

-There are many other theories as to why pollen is so high at times.
+There are many other theories about why pollen is so high at times.
 Ideas include fewer grazing animals due to foot and mouth or the heavy rain in February repressing pollen release.
 One theory is that carbon dioxide emissions may also raise pollen counts in our cities.

 Helpful Advice for Avoiding Pollen